 – Install pump on new PVC rising main

 – Carry out step test to check borehole performance.

 Water runs clear after borehole pump is turned on – pumping rate of 60m3/hr with minimal drawdown shows that borehole is still hydraulically efficient.

-Public supply borehole, West Sussex
+Punctured well screen affecting a public supply borehole, West Sussex

 400mm diameter to 51m deep